somenewaccountthen/blocktube_scripts/README.md

 ## Usage
 Hide by setting a constant to true, show it by setting it to false.
 This is case sensitive so use lowercase.
 Example: To hide videos from today set the 'const hideToday = true'.

-- const hideToday  = true
+const hideToday  = true

+This will hide all videos with an age string containing the text 'hour' and '1 day'.

 ## Block/Hide narcicssists
 - hideNarcissists: Hides any video with a title starting with "I "